 Note: This post contains affiliate links, which means I may receive commission if you make a purchase using the links.
 See my full disclaimer.

-For something a little more affordable, check out the Adelaide Inn in North Adelaide.
+Another affordable option is the Adelaide Inn in North Adelaide.
 This 4-star hotel with an outdoor swimming pool has multiple pet-friendly rooms available.

 Head Next To